alxfed/alxfed.github.io/_posts/2014-05-01-Instant-information.markdown

 > Note: I wrote about it much later and inclided [this link](https://alxfed.github.io/blog/posts/2018/11/25/Method-Override-Unbewitchment.html) here.

 #### Step 4.
 Learn how to control your sense of being puzzled.
-Most importantly, you are going on a life-long journey, you will learn a lot and forget a lot, the circle of your knowledge will expand drammatically, so will the circumference of your ignorance.
+Most importantly, you are going on a life-long journey, you will learn a lot and forget a lot, the circle of your knowledge will expand dramatically, so will the circumference of your ignorance.
 Every now and then you will step over the imaginary boundary between the known and unknown and feel puzzled, lost and overwhelmed.
 This is a state where you are semi-paralyzed by the new information that you are ingesting and can not understand how to attach it to what you know and understand.
 There are couple of techniques that you will need, I developed them for myself and am using them routinely whenever I feel lost and confused.<br>
 First of all ask yourself: "what language is this in?"<br>

 <br>